DataDog/hiring-engineers/answers.md

 * **Bonus Question** Can you change the collection interval without modifying the Python check file you created?

+You could set up a cron job to periodically run the script.

 # Visualizing Data:

 * Your custom metric scoped over your host.